Streamflow to the Gulf of Mexico

-Fifty-four major streams discharging directly to the Gulf of Mexico and having drainage areas exceeding 200 square miles have been identified in the United States.
-Periods of record for daily values of streamflow and water quality are summarized for the lower reaches of each of these streams.
-Forty-four U.S. Geological Survey streamflow-gaging stations along the Gulf Coast with at least 40 years of daily streamflow data also were identified.
+Fifty-four major streams discharging directly to the Gulf of Mexico and having drainage areas exceeding 200 square miles were identified in the United States.
+Forty-four U.S. Geological Survey streamflow-gaging stations along the Gulf of Mexico with at least 40 years of daily streamflow data also were identified.
 These stations include most of the major streams and comprise 95 percent of the drainage area to the Gulf from the United States.

 Additional publication details

 - Publication Subtype:

 - USGS Numbered Series

 - Series title:

 - Contributing office(s):